Samsung/tizen-docs/docs/application/native/guides/text-input/autofill-manager.md

 }
 ```

-2. Use the `autofill_manager_foreach_autofill_service()` function to get the installed autofill service by invoking a callback function for each installed autofill service application:
+2. To get the installed Autofill service by invoking a callback function for each installed Autofill service application, use the `autofill_manager_foreach_autofill_service()` function:

 ```c
     ret = autofill_manager_foreach_autofill_service(amh, autofill_service_info_cb, NULL);